 Mottetti a 1- 4 Voci, 1691

 One of the last Italian nuns to have published her works in the 17th century was Bianca Maria Meda (1661?-1732-3), a nun at the Benedictine convent of San Martino del Leano in Pavia.
 Virtually nothing is known about this composer, but her Mottetti a 1-4 voci (Bologna, 1691) are of considerable significance and beauty.
 The collection contains ten motets for 2, 3 and 4 voices, in addition to two works for solo voice accompanied by two violins.

-This worthy composer continues to be unknown to even to the most attentive listeners of early music.
-Cappella Artemisia hopes to remedy this situation by recording her unpublished motets in a single monographic CD on the Brilliant Classics label.
-The forces involved will include 8 female voices, two violins and a full ensemble of basso continuo instruments.
-This recording will not only shine a light on the vibrant world of music in Italian convents of the Seicento but also, more importantly, it will provide testimony to the excellence and uniqueness of the music by this unjustly forgotten composer.
+This recording brings to life Meda’s remarkable compositions for the first time in over 3 centuries.
+The forces involved include 9 female voices, two violins and a full ensemble of basso continuo instruments.
+This CD is the ninth recording by Cappella Artemisia, and shines yet a brighter light on the vibrant world of music in Italian convents of the Seicento.
+In this task, we are delighted to be able to provide testimony to the excellence and uniqueness of the music of Donna Bianca Maria Meda, a singularly inventive and unjustly forgotten composer.